rschristopher/rschristopher.github.io/src/references/nostr.md

  with movements amongst nation states to enforce this level of tracking.
-Everything one does and says, both online and off, what your typing, where you're sitting, your buying habits, your political views, everything -- all private details are aggressively and repeatedly tracked in
+Everything one does and says, both online and off, what you type, where you're sitting, your buying habits, your political views, everything -- all private details are aggressively and repeatedly tracked in